Skip to content

 Issues first

-Create small PRs that are about one topic
+Create small PRs focused on one topic

 Formatting